 As a webmaster, there are a few things that you can do to make life easier for the blind person.

 Screen readers cannot "read" images.
 They cannot see, for example, a photo of your children playing in the park and immediately tell the blind person, "picture of 4 children playing in the park".
-In order for your images to be meaningful to a blind person, you need to add description tags to those images.
-Such description tags are called "ALT" tags in HTML parlance.
+In order for your images to be meaningful to a blind person, you need to add written descriptions for those pictures in their HTML image tags.
+Such description snippets are called "ALT" text in HTML parlance.
 I've mentioned how you can do this in my article How to Create a Search Engine Friendly Website, so you should read that article if you're not familiar with the concept.

-As a side effect, putting ALT tags on your images will benefit your site not just with blind visitors, but also with the search engines, which for all practical intents and purposes, are also "blind".
+As a side effect, putting ALT text in your image tags will benefit your site not just with blind visitors, but also with the search engines, which for all practical intents and purposes, are also "blind".